Physics of Complex Systems Laboratory

 Living materials offer a new twist not present in physical systems: they have evolved to be functional.
 A particularly interesting case are well-folded proteins.
 Some of these proteins are allosteric: binding a ligand at some allosteric site can trigger a change of function at a distant active site.

 Understanding this surprising behavior remains a challenge.
 Relevant questions include: What are the physical and mechanical principles underlying such action at a distance?
 What information propagates in the protein?
 What are the best architectures for propagation, and can we classify them?
 How does the mechanical organisation of the protein transpire in the now abundant sequence data of protein families?

 We approach these questions using in-silico evolution of functional materials and empirical tests of our theory using the Protein Data Bank.

 Theory of deep learning

 Yet, little is understood about these algorithms, a situation similar to the industrial revolution where heat engines were impacting the world but thermodynamics was not yet there to explain them.
-For example, we have very limited understanding about the number of data required to learn a given task, and how to describe mathematically the structure of a task, its symmetry and invariance.
+For example, we have a very limited understanding of the number of data required to learn a given task, and how to describe mathematically the structure of a task, its symmetry and invariance.

 These algorithms have a profound connection to physics, as learning data correspond to a descent in the landscape of a cost function, similar to a rapid quench in the energy landscape of a glass.
 We are studying the geometry of this landscape by building analogies with physical systems.
 We are developing scaling theories for how the performance of these algorithms depends on the number of parameters and the number of data, as well as phase diagrams indicating that learning can qualitatively differ depending on the parameters chosen.